Kong/docs.konghq.com/app/_src/gateway/production/monitoring/readiness-check.md

 content_type: tutorial
 ---

-This tutorial guides you through the process of using the Node Readiness Endpoint, which provides a reliable way to determine if Kong is ready to serve user requests.
+This tutorial guides you through the process of using the Node Readiness endpoint, which provides a reliable way to determine if {{site.base_gateway}} is ready to serve user requests.

-The readiness check endpoint returns a `200 OK` response when Kong is ready, or a `503 Service Temporarily Unavailable` response when it's not.
+The readiness check endpoint returns a `200 OK` response when {{site.base_gateway}} is ready, or a `503 Service Temporarily Unavailable` response when it's not.
 This is useful for load balancers and other tools that need to monitor the readiness of Kong instances.
 When Kong is not ready, the endpoint responds back with a `message` field with the reason for unreadiness.
 This can be helpful to debug situations where the user expects that the node should be ready but is not.

+{:.note}
-Note that the readiness endpoint does not return detailed node status information.
+> **Note:**  The readiness endpoint does not return detailed information about the node status.

 ## Prerequisites

-* Kong installed
+* {{site.base_gateway}}
-* Basic understanding of Kong configuration and deployment modes (Traditional, DB-less, and Hybrid)
+* A basic understanding of {{site.base_gateway}} configuration and deployment modes (traditional, DB-less, and hybrid)

-## Understanding the Node Readiness Endpoint
+## Understanding the Node Readiness endpoint

-Before diving into the steps, it's important to understand the purpose of the Node Readiness Endpoint and how it determines whether a Kong instance is ready or not.
+Before diving into the steps, it's important to understand the purpose of the Node Readiness endpoint and how it determines whether a Kong instance is ready or not.

 ### Traditional mode

-In Traditional mode, the endpoint returns `200 OK` when all of the following conditions are met:
+In traditional mode, the endpoint returns `200 OK` when all of the following conditions are met:

 1. Successful connection to the database
 2. All Kong workers are ready to route requests